cosmos/cosmos-sdk/docs/architecture/adr-007-specialization-groups.md

 ### Positive

- - Increases specialization capabilities of a blockchain
+ - increases specialization capabilities of a blockchain

 ### Negative

- - Could be used to negatively increase centralization within a community
+ - could be used to negatively increase centralization within a community

 ### Neutral

 ## References

+  (CERT ADR)[./adr-008-CERT-group.md]